What is Stuxnet? Explore how Stuxnet spread

 Stuxnet also highlighted the vulnerabilities of critical infrastructure to cyber attacks, and led to increased focus on securing these systems.
 Despite these efforts, many of these systems remain vulnerable to attack, and the threat of cyber warfare continues to grow.

-Stuxnet was designed to cause physical damage to the centrifuges used in Iran's nuclear program.
+Stuxnet was designed to cause physical damage to the centrifuges used in Iranian nuclear facilities.
 It did this by subtly altering the speed at which the centrifuges spun, causing them to tear themselves apart.

 This physical damage was significant, as it set back Iran’s nuclear program by several years.
 However, the true impact of Stuxnet was its demonstration of the potential for cyber warfare.
 It showed that a well-designed piece of malware could cause physical damage to critical infrastructure, potentially leading to significant disruption and loss of life.